Matt52/bayesian-testing/README.md

 To get the results of the test, simply call the method `evaluate`.

-Probabilities of being best and expected loss are approximated using simulations, hence the `evaluate` method can return slightly different values for different runs.
+Probability of being best and expected loss are approximated using simulations, hence the `evaluate` method can return slightly different values for different runs.
 To stabilize it, you can  set the `sim_count` parameter of the `evaluate` to a higher value (default value is 20K), or even use the `seed` parameter to fix it completely.

 ### BinaryDataTest
 Class for a Bayesian A/B test for the binary-like data (e.g. conversions, successes, etc.).